 Leading Supplier Diversity at Dollar General is important to me for the following reasons:

-Joi N. BassDirector of Diversity & Inclusion, Supply Chain — She/Her
+Joi N. BassDirector of Diversity & Inclusion, Retail — She/Her

 “My difference matters because I have experienced feeling out of place, like I did not belong, but I had people in my life that helped me navigate through my differences and accepted me with no judgment.”